 After that, I will wrap up and conclude.
 But now, let’s move through these important topics.

 VIG vs. VYM vs. DGRO

 iShares, by Blackrock, offers the iShares Core Dividend Growth ETF (NYSE: DGRO).
-In my opinion, it more closely resembles VIG with lower dividend yield and higher potential dividend growth.
+I think it more closely resembles VIG with a lower dividend yield and higher potential dividend growth.

-But let me be honest, ETFs like VYM, VIG, and DGRO are lost cost, passively managed products.
-They are very similar.
-ETFs in this area are essentially commodity type products.
+But let me be honest, ETFs like VYM, VIG, and DGRO are low-cost, passively managed investment products.
+And there is nothing wrong with that.

 The primary disadvantage of dividend stock ETFs versus individual stocks is that the ETF will contain some stocks that may be poor investments.